tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

-The choice of units and the format in which information is presented have also been shown to exert a significant influence on decision-making specifically within the context of energy consumption and planning.
+The choice of units and the format in which information is presented have also been shown to exert a significant influence on decision-making within the context of energy consumption and planning.
 For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading (Canfield et al., 2017).
 Furthermore, the framing of energy costs, such as displaying monthly rather than daily or yearly expenses, can significantly affect consumers’ choices (Gill et al., 2022).
 Consequently, the selection of an appropriate information format is crucial for effectively supporting energy-related decisions.
 Therefore, similar to natural frequencies, kWh provide a direct measure of energy use - a characteristic that could simplify calculations and facilitate comparisons, potentially helping consumers better understand and compare the energy consumption of different appliances or activities.
 Conversely, prior research has suggested that consumers have a preference for receiving energy feedback in terms of monetary values over scientific units (Karjalainen, 2011; Nemati & Penn, 2020), as well as better long-term appliance selection with information presented in monetary terms (Blasch et al., 2019).
 However, it remains uncertain how